― Kurt Vonnegut, Welcome to the Monkey House

 “The Party told you to reject the evidence of your eyes and ears.
 It was their final, most essential command.”
 George Orwell, 1984

-But what if they tell you it isn’t?
+But what if they tell you water isn’t?
 What if they tell you it isn’t and mean it?

 Here, then, is our situation, our conundrum, and no, none of this is hypothetical, not one syllable: